LPology/Simple-Ajax-Uploader/README.md

 Because the `progress` event is not supported by Internet Explorer 9 (and older), progress updates must be retrieved from the server in order to provide progress bars in those browsers.
 The plugin includes optional, built-in support for handling this.

 When the plugin detects support for the File API, the `progress` event is used.
-For older browsers (i.e., IE9 and below), the plugin will instead retrieve progress updates from the server, which are provided by uploadProgress.php (PHP w/ APC extension is required).
+For older browsers (i.e., IE9 and below), the plugin will instead retrieve progress updates from the server, which are provided by uploadProgress.php (PHP w/ APC extension required - instructions below).

 In both cases, everything is handled internally - feature detection, calculation, key handling, etc. To enable this behavior, just provide the URL for uploadProgress.php in the `progressUrl` option.